diku-dk/pmph-e2021-pub/README.md

 ## Course Structure

-PMPH is structured to have four hours of hopefully phisical lectures and four hours of hopefully physical labs per week; potentially we will have no lectures in the last few weeks of the course, so you can concentrate on project work (to be announced).
+PMPH is structured to have four hours of hopefully physical lectures and four hours of hopefully physical labs per week; potentially we will have no lectures in the last few weeks of the course, so you can concentrate on project work (to be announced).